tonningp/pirate-game/README.md

-# Project Title
+# Talk Like a Pi-Rate

-Pirate Game for Talk Like a Pirate Day
+Game for Talk Like a Pirate Day

 ## Getting Started